DT McCoy picks Panthers over Browns, Ravens

 McCoy has been a nemesis to the Panthers since arriving in the NFL as the third overall pick of the 2010 draft.
 His 42 tackles in 15 games against his NFC South rival is his most against any team.
 So are his 34 solo tackles.

 His 4.5 sacks against the Panthers are tied for his second most against any team.
-He has five against Atlanta Falcons and 4.5 against Philadelphia Eagles.
+He has five against the Atlanta Falcons and 4.5 against the Philadelphia Eagles.

-Pro Bowl guard Trai Turner of the Panthers called McCoy a "real life savage'' on social media when it was announced the Bucs were releasing their star.
+Pro Bowl guard Trai Turner of the Panthers called McCoy a "real-life savage'' on social media when it was announced the Bucs were releasing their star.

 The Panthers had to wait until June 1, when they picked up an additional $7.5 million under the salary cap for the release of offensive tackle Matt Kalil, to compete financially for McCoy.
 They also cleared another $2 million in cap space by getting wide receiver Torrey Smith to take a pay cut.